nbdc-datahub/hbcd-docs/docs/datacuration/phenotypes.md

         |__ <span class="placeholder">&lt;instrument_name&gt;</span>.*             <span class="hashtag"># Instrument Data</span>
 </pre>

+Key features of tabulated data include:

+ - [Table Organization](#table-organization): tables are organized following the BIDS standard so that data from different sources can be linked together by participant ID and visit number
+ - [File Types](#file-types): tables are available in both plain text (`.tsv`) and Parquet (`.parquet`) format, with accompanying metadata that explains the contents of each table

 ## Table Organization

-Each table includes “identifier columns” for participant ID, visit number, and run number (when applicable) that allow you to link information between tables:
+Following the [BIDS](https://bids-specification.readthedocs.io/en/stable/modality-agnostic-files/phenotypic-and-assessment-data.html) standard, each table includes “identifier columns” for participant ID, visit number, and run number (when applicable) that allow you to link information between tables:

 <table class="table-no-vertical-lines" style="width: 100%; border-collapse: collapse; table-layout: fixed;">
 <thead>